Dave-Gilbert/w2eb/README.md

 included in the table of contents.
 Testing has only been done on Linux.

-*The current version should be considered in development and not entirely ready for general consumption.*

 Minimizing dependencies is important, as is the ability to execute on various platforms.
 I hope to remove wget soon, and perhaps find a reasonable Windows alternative to Image Magick's convert.